A topic from the subject of Crystallization in Chemistry.

 1. Preparation of the Saturated Solution:

-Dissolve the solute in the selected solvent until it reaches a point of saturation (no more solute can dissolve).
-Stir the mixture continuously to ensure even distribution.
+Dissolve the solute in the selected solvent until no more solute can dissolve (saturation point).
+Stir continuously for even distribution.

 3. Crystallization: